Dre Campbell Farm

 Rotating crops with non-host plants helps manage downy mildew.

-Some downy mildew overwinter in plant debris or the soil, so rotating your crop every two to three years helps break the disease cycle.
+Some downy mildews overwinter in plant debris or the soil.
+Therefore, rotating your crops every two to three years helps break the disease cycle.

 8. Water at the Base of the Plant

-Overhead watering dampens the leaves, creating the perfect environment for downy mildew.
+Overhead watering can dampen the leaves, creating a perfect environment for downy mildew to thrive.

 9. Use Baking Soda Spray

-A simple baking soda solution can help prevent and slow down mildew growth.
+A simple baking soda solution can help prevent and slow the growth of mildew.

 Mix one tablespoon of baking soda with one liter of water and a teaspoon of dish soap.
 Spray this homemade downy mildew treatment on affected plants weekly.